 Are children with cerebral palsy more prone to behavior problems?

-Behavior problems like temper tantrums are completely normal in any child.
+Behavior problems like temper tantrums are completely expected and typical in any young child.

 However, the underlying cause of behavior problems can be different for children with CP.

 This article will explain how cerebral palsy can affect your child’s behavior and share ways to effectively resolve problematic behavior.

 Cerebral palsy is a motor disability caused by damage to the developing brain.

 While CP does not directly affect behavior, its symptoms can cause your child to become easily frustrated and act out.